vic-ma/howtodismantle.github.io/_posts/2024-05-10-Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.md

 ![image](/assets/2024-05-10/010.png)

-It's worth mentioning that the `data` array for the current year (2024) still has 365 entries, but the days in the future are `null`.
+It's worth mentioning that the `data` array for the current year (2024) still has 365 entries, but the days in the future are `null`:

 ![image](/assets/2024-05-10/020.png)